Gabriel Wilson loves to cook, eat tasty foods, and drink a glass of wine—without having to do the washing up.

 - Strain the potatoes and add in the snipped chives and butter.
 Leave to dry steam for 10 minutes.

-- At this point add your frozen peas to your mince mix and season with a little sea salt.
+- At this point add your frozen peas to your mince mix and season.
 Leave to cook for another 5 mins.

-- Pre heat grill to 200 degrees.
-Mash potatoes.
+- Preheat grill to 200˚C. Mash potatoes.
 Ladle the mince mix into four serving bowls and using a spoon and fork, top the mince mix with the mash potato.
 Don't smooth the mash leave it loose and fill all gaps.
 Push the potato out to the rim of the dish (as pictured below).

 - Sprinkle over the parmesan cheese and grill till golden brown to get a crisp mash potato and parmesan crust.
 Deliciously crisp on the top with a soft mash underneath.
 Serve with a sprinkle of cayenne pepper if desired.

 - I like a rather thick sauce as the mash potato sits on top.
 If you don't, just add a little more water.
 After all, it's your dinner.

 - The ingredients listed are how I like it.
 Taste as you cook, and if you like a little less or a little more of an ingredient, adjust it to your liking.

 - I prefer not to use too fine a mince, as I don't like the texture in this particular dish.
 It is just too fine for me and I enjoy a more chunky mince.

 - Carrots and peas are enough vegetables for me, but of course, you can do as you please.
 Occasionally I have used pumpkin chopped into small dice shapes instead of carrots.
 The pumpkin adds a sweetness to the dish.
 Always add the peas at the last minute because they cook quickly, and this way they will keep their colour.